March 14, 2026 * 25/ 45 MILES

 Cut-Off Times:

-Any racer who is unable to complete the race will be disqualified.
-If a racer is able and willing to return to the start under their own power, or with the assistance of an external source, they may do so, but all racers MUST inform a race official if they intend to scratch and return to the race start.
+If a racer decides to scratch and is able and willing to return to the start under their own power, or with external assistance, they may do so, but all racers MUST inform a race official if they intend to scratch and return to the race start.
+Please keep in mind that vehicular access to the Tanana River via the Rosie Creek trail is prohibited as it is a private driveway. **

 A Little R-E-S-P-E-C-T: